PapsPython/Update-CSS-variables-with-JS/README.md

 New Vocabulary Encountered
 i)using root css variables to store value eg: --blur:10px ii) <input type="range"> <input type="color>
-iii) "this" in a function scope is a synonym to "e.target" iv) change and mousemove eventlistener
+iii) "this" in a function scope is a synonym to "e.target" provided the event victim is specified before the eventlistener. iv) change and mousemove eventlistener
 v)  document.documentElement
 vi).setProperty() instead of style.padding/style.backgroundColor.
 I think setProperty offers flexibility to write drycode. variable.style.padding/backgroundColor would have been repetitive.